 4. Teacher Cancellation of Perkins Loans

 Low-income schools often have trouble attracting top teaching talent.
-Congress has instituted two different teacher student loan repayment grants as an incentive for teachers to serve in these schools.
+The federal government has instituted two different teacher student loan repayment grants as incentive programs for teachers to serve in these schools.

 One of these is cancelation of Perkins Loans.
 Teachers with Federal Perkins Loans can qualify to have 100% of their loans canceled.
 To qualify, teachers must meet one of the following eligibility requirements:

-- Teach in fields currently designated as having a shortage.
-These fields include mathematics, science, foreign languages and bilingual education.
+• Teach in fields currently designated as having a shortage (Fields include mathematics, science, foreign languages and bilingual education.)

 5. Teacher Loan Forgiveness Program

-The federal Teacher Loan Forgiveness Program forgives up to $17,500 of a teacher’s student debt on qualifying loan types.
+The Teacher Loan Forgiveness Program with the U.S. Department of Education forgives up to $17,500 of a teacher’s student debt on qualifying loan types.

-Applications for this program should only be turned in after teachers have completed their five years of teaching, not before.
+Applications for this program should only be turned in after teachers have completed their five years of service, not before.

 6. Department of Justice Attorney Student Loan Program (ASLRP)